DocOfi/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk timeser2](figure/timeser2-1.png)

-*We can see from the above that activity or the number of steps  increases abruptly and earlier during weekdays, plateaus, and then abruptly increase again, reaching peak levels around 9 am.
+*We can see from the above that activity or the number of steps  increases abruptly and earlier during weekdays, plateaus, and then abruptly increase again, reaching peak levels between 8 and 9 am.

-*Activity or the number of steps during weekends begins gradually and have several small peaks throughout the day but never reaching the highest level seen during weekdays.
+*Ini comparison, activity or the number of steps during weekends begins gradually and have several small peaks throughout the day but never reaching the highest level seen during weekdays.

 *Peak activity level in the afternoon are several during weekdays and weekends.
 However, peak levels during weekdays are smaller compared to the peak activity levels in the afternoon on weekends.

 *Activity during weekdays tend to taper earlier (around 6 pm) during weekdays, compared to weekends, where activity levels begin to taper around 8 pm.

-There were more time intervals where peak levels were reached during weekdays compared to weekends,

 ## Session Information